 The out\port and out\group fields optionally reduce the scope of the flow monitor by output port.
 If either out\port or out\group contains a value other than OFPP\ANY or OFPG\ANY respectively, it introduces an additional constraint when matching flow entries to monitors.
 This constraint is that the flow entry must contain an output action directed at that port or that group before or after the change triggering the flow monitor event.

-The flags field only applies to flow monitor creation and may include the following flags:
+The flags field is a bitmap that only applies to flow monitor creation and may include a combination of the following flags: